Kinetic200/blackjack-game/README.md

   - Same total as dealer: Push (bet returned)
   - Bust (over 21): Lose

+### Advanced actions implemented
+- **Double Down**
+  - Available with two cards and sufficient chips
+  - Draw exactly one more card, then stand automatically
+  - Payouts use the doubled bet; chip deduction occurs before the draw
+- **Split**
+  - Available with two cards of the same rank, or any two 10‑value cards (10/J/Q/K)
+  - Creates two hands, each with the original bet
+  - You play Hand 1, then Hand 2; busting a hand does not affect the other
+  - Double Down is allowed on split hands (per‑hand chip checks)

+### Tie and Blackjack precedence
+- Dealer Blackjack (two cards) beats a regular 21 made with 3+ cards
+- Otherwise 21 vs 21 is a push

 ## 🤖 AI Assistant

 The integrated AI assistant provides strategic advice based on: